-Annual Number of Calls per Officer, 1980 - 2020
+Annual Number of Calls per Officer, 1980 - 2021

 The numbers below are based on actual number of officers available.
 As mentioned previously, the chief, assistant chief, detective and SRO typically do not respond to calls on a regular basis, so the numbers each patrol officer responded to are significantly higher than shown.
-The significant drop in calls per officer can be accounted to the COVID-19 pandemic but mainly to the fact that the LPD had 15 officers for the majority of 2020 compared when we were under staffed for much the previous years.
+This graph assumes being fully staffed for the entire year.

-2020 Overtime Usage Distribution
+2021 Overtime Usage Distribution